Symplectic realizations of holomorphic Poisson manifolds: Lie bialgebroids and Poisson groupoids

-\begin{definition} Let $A\to M$ be a Lie algebroid such that $A^* \to M$ also carries a Lie algebroid structure.
-Then $(A,A^*)$ is a \emph{Lie bialgebroid} if and only if the bracket $[\cdot, \cdot]$ on $A$ and the coboundary operator $d_*$ of $A^*$ are compatible in the following sense: for any $a,a'\in \Gamma(A)$, one has
+\begin{definition} [\cite{MR1262213, MR1421686}] Let $A$ be a Lie algebroid such that $A^* $ also carries a Lie algebroid structure.
+Then $(A,A^*)$ is a \emph{Lie bialgebroid} if the Lie algebroid structures on $A$ and $A^* $ are compatible in the following sense.
+For any $a,a'\in \Gamma(A)$, one has

 \end{definition}

 The compatibility condition (\ref{eq:bialgebroid}) is equivalent to asking that $d_*$ is a derivation of the Gerstenhaber algebra structure on $(\Gamma(\wedge^\bullet A), \wedge, [\cdot, \cdot])$ \cite{MR1675117}.